 Advice for Travellers

-The rabies situation is improving in Bali but travellers should be aware of the ongoing risk and avoid animal contact and report any bites.
-Pre-exposure vaccination should be considered for those at increased risk.
+The rabies situation has improved in Bali but remains an ongoing problem.
+The Badung regency includes the main tourist destinations of the island.
+Travellers should be aware of the risk in Bali and avoid animal contact and report any bites promptly.
+Pre-exposure vaccination should be considered for those at risk.